-Unless otherwise specified, Reviewsmay be conducted before, during, or after deployment.
-The partner must provide exported results from the completed Microsoft Well Architected Review using the assessments in the Well Architected Reviews for at least three (3) Enterprise migration and modernization application projects that were completed within the last twelve (12) months, indicating the customer's name.
+Reviews may be conducted before, during, or after deployment.
+The partner must provide exported results from the completed Microsoft Well Architected Review using the assessments in the Well Architected Reviews for at least one (1) unique customer completed within the last twelve (12) months, indicating the customer's name.